bgospodinov/bulgarian_morphological_analyser/README.md

  Two .json dictionary files will be generated for the target and source vocabularies found in the training set.
 These will be placed in the same directory as the training files.

 ## Training
 Look at `scripts/sample_train.sh` or `scripts/sample_batch_train.sh` for example training sessions.
 Execute `scripts/sample_translate.sh` after sample_train.sh for sample translation.
-All scripts must be executed from within the scripts/ folder.
+All scripts must be executed from the root dir of the project.